kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 And done!
 This should be good data to pass to our API call... but we'll need a button for our users to click in order to start the process.

 Kintone allows you to append `HTML` elements to blank spaces in your Kintone App.
-When we set up our App, we added a `blank space`, and gave it the element id `publishToMedium`.
+When we built our App, we added a `blank space` and gave it the Element ID `publishToMedium`.

 ![images/5-1.png](images/5-1.png)